d-bl/MAE-gf/docs/variants.md

 ## Introduction
 On this page we show how variants can be made on several grounds.
+The colors in the pictures have no specific meaning.

 ## Rose ground
+![corners][p-corners]

 ### Changing corners
-![corners][p-corners]
-An easy way to make a variant on a Rose ground, is by changing the corner stitches, indicated in blue in the picture on the right.
+An easy way to make a variant on a Rose ground, is by changing the corner stitches, indicated in purple in the picture above.
 See the following examples of the same rose ground.
 Of course, there are more possibilities, e.g. <span class="stch">lctcr</span> and <span class="stch">rctcl</span>.
 The first two examples, without a cross at the corners, are a diamond net ground.

 [![nothing][p-x]][0502-O]
 [![twist][p-t]][0501-O]